 I’ll be honest, I’ve been meaning to write this blog post since the beginning of the year.
 How it’s nearly the end of March now, I’ve no idea (seriously, how are we almost 4 months into 2018 already?!) but I guess it’s better late than never!
 It’s no secret that I’ve been seriously off the radar over the past few months, and my life has become one big list of things I’ve been ‘meaning to do’ since January.
 Well I’m finally ready to start crossing some things off that list and get back on the radar and to me it feels like this post is a necessary way to explain my absence, tell you my plans for the future and kind of act as the turning point, written evidence of the beginning of a new chapter in my life.
 Plus, I’m super excited about this year and it’s about time that I started damn well writing about it!
 So here goes….

 2017 wasn’t exactly the best year for me in a lot of ways.
 I got stuck in some seriously toxic situations, the kind of situations that make you question everything about yourself and what you believe, somehow lose your identity without even realising and leave you empty and confused for a long time even after you’ve managed to get out.
 The past few months for me have been a truly amazing time, getting back in touch with myself, reminding myself of the things I love and figuring out how to live a life more in-line with who I am and what I want.
 It’s been a time of incredible self-growth, and I’ve honestly never felt better!
 It’s like somewhere in my had a switch has flipped and I’m suddenly in-tune with myself in a way I’ve never been.
 My whole mind is different, my energy is different, instead of being a struggle, things are just seeming to flow.
-It feels like life is just beginning again, I’m so excited for everything to come and at last I’m in a place to appreciate myself, the things that I have and just how far I have already come!
+It feels like life is just beginning again, I’m so excited for everything to come and at last I’m in a place for self love: to appreciate myself, the things that I have and just how far I have already come!

 At the end of one year and the start of the next, I love to look back on what has been, take some time to appreciate how much I’ve achieved, how much things have changed, notice the highs and the lows and the things I’ll take from the year.
 And then look at what’s to come, how I can live better in the new year, the things I want to do to make me happier and the goals I want to achieve.
 The best way to focus on what I want for the future is to sum up in a word what I envisage the year being about.
 2018 I decided was going to be the year of Self.
 Sure, it sounds like a bit of a cliche, like ‘Woooh 2018 is gonna be MY year!’, but I mean it in the most honest, stripped back, down to earth way possible.
 Self love, self discovery, being alone, being true to myself.
 In a nutshell: learning to be happy just with myself.
 Learning to trust that my Self is enough, whatever that looks like.
 It’s so easy to get caught up in all the things that we think we ‘should’ be doing, social pressure, stress, and the endless assault of information, FOMO and ideas that the world throws at us every single day.
 Unless you take a step back, you end up just powering along without taking the time to think about whether you’re actually doing what’s right for you, instead of what you think you ‘should’.
 It’s scary that once you do look at your life from the outside, you might realise you can’t actually see yourself in it.
 I’ve been realising more and more over the last few months that the only way any of us will ever be really truly happy is if we’re living a life that’s in-line with our true selves, our core values at the base of it all and living for what we genuinely need rather than what we think we should want.